JohnnyWiseau141/genshin-builds/README.md

 ### Stretch Goals:

-- Adding artifacts to characters
+- Add functionality to equip weapons to a user's characters
+- Add functionality to directly update builds
-- Navigate to other user's profiles and view their builds and collections
+- Add functionality to navigate to other user's profiles and view their builds and character/weapons collections
+- Add functionality to hide "Add to Collection" button for characters that are in the user's collection
+- Add functionality to add avatar to profile